rails/rails/guides/source/action_controller_overview.md

 Rendering
 ---------

-ActionController makes it extremely easy to render `HTML`, `XML` or `JSON` data.
+ActionController makes rendering HTML, XML, or JSON data effortless.
 If you've generated a controller using scaffolding, it would look something like this:

 ```ruby
 class UsersController < ApplicationController